Africa Summit

 IN-PERSON PASS

-Gain access to in-person sessions, lunches and drinks.
+Gain access to in-person sessions and networking drinks.
 Network and connect with your peers.

 Speaking Opportunities